json-schema-org/tour/README.md

 pnpm dev
 ```

-> when you run `yarn dev`, a file named `outline.json` will be created in th `/content` directory.
+> when you run `pnpm dev`, a file named `outline.json` will be created in th `/content` directory.
 This file is used to generate the table of contents for the website.

 (make sure you run tests before pushing your changes)
 To run the tests, run the following command: